 1. Get podcast listener numbers using Rephonic

-The easiest way to tell how many listeners a podcast has is with Rephonic.
-Rephonic has comprehensive podcast statistics for all 2.5m shows on its database, including listener numbers per episode.
+Rephonic is the easiest way to tell how many listeners a podcast has.
+Rephonic has comprehensive podcast statistics for all 2.5m+ shows on its database, including listener numbers per episode.
+The numbers are front and center on each podcast's page.

 We collect hundreds of publicly available data points for each podcast to come up with our metrics.
-Of course, it is a "best guess," so if you're determined to know the actual listener numbers, you'll have to contact the podcast publisher or host directly.
+Of course, it is a "best guess," so if you're determined to know the actual listener numbers, you'll have to contact the podcast host or publisher directly.

 Get started with a 7-day free trial